User Session Recording Technology for Security and Compliance Training Course

 Secure coding in PHP

-21 HoursThis course equips PHP developers with the essential skills needed to build applications that are resilient against modern internet-based attacks.
-The curriculum explores web vulnerabilities using practical PHP examples that extend beyond the OWASP Top Ten, addressing a wide range of issues such as various injection attacks, script injections, session handling weaknesses in PHP, insecure direct object references, file upload problems, and more.
-PHP-specific vulnerabilities are categorized into standard vulnerability types, including missing or inadequate input validation, improper error and exception handling, misuse of security features, and time- and state-related issues.
-For the latter category, we examine attacks such as open_basedir circumvention, denial-of-service via magic float manipulation, and hash table collision attacks.
-In every scenario, participants will learn the critical techniques and functions required to mitigate these risks.
+21 HoursThis course equips PHP developers with the critical skills needed to build applications that are resilient against modern internet-based threats.
+We explore web vulnerabilities using practical PHP examples, extending beyond the OWASP Top Ten to cover a wide range of issues such as various injection attacks, script injections, session handling weaknesses, insecure direct object references, file upload risks, and more.
+PHP-specific vulnerabilities are categorized into standard types, including missing or flawed input validation, incorrect error and exception management, misuse of security features, and time- or state-related flaws.
+For these latter areas, we examine attacks like open_basedir circumvention, denial-of-service via magic floats, and hash table collision exploits.
+Throughout, participants will master the essential techniques and functions required to mitigate these identified risks.

-A significant emphasis is placed on client-side security, tackling security concerns related to JavaScript, Ajax, and HTML5.
-The course introduces several PHP security extensions, such as hash, mcrypt, and OpenSSL for cryptographic purposes, as well as Ctype, ext/filter, and HTML Purifier for robust input validation.
-Best practices for hardening are discussed in the context of PHP configuration (specifically php.ini), Apache, and server-level settings in general.
-Furthermore, the course provides an overview of various security testing tools and techniques available to developers and testers, including security scanners, penetration testing methods, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.
+A dedicated focus is placed on client-side security, addressing issues within JavaScript, Ajax, and HTML5.
+The course introduces key PHP extensions for cryptography—such as hash, mcrypt, and OpenSSL—as well as tools for input validation like Ctype, ext/filter, and HTML Purifier.
+We also outline best practices for hardening PHP configurations (including php.ini settings), Apache servers, and the broader server environment.
+Finally, we provide an overview of diverse security testing tools and techniques available to developers and testers, including security scanners, penetration testing frameworks, exploit packs, network sniffers, proxy servers, fuzzing utilities, and static source code analyzers.

-Both the introduction of vulnerability concepts and configuration practices are reinforced through numerous hands-on exercises.
-These demonstrations illustrate the consequences of successful attacks, show how to apply mitigation strategies, and guide participants in using various extensions and tools effectively.
+Both the theoretical introduction to vulnerabilities and the practical configuration guidelines are reinforced with numerous hands-on exercises.
+These sessions demonstrate the impact of successful attacks, illustrate how to apply mitigation strategies, and guide participants in using various extensions and tools effectively.

-- Understand web vulnerabilities that extend beyond the OWASP Top Ten and learn how to prevent them
+- Identify web vulnerabilities beyond the OWASP Top Ten and learn strategies to avoid them.

-- Acquire knowledge of client-side vulnerabilities and secure coding standards
+- Understand client-side vulnerabilities and adopt secure coding practices for frontend technologies.

-- Learn to utilize various built-in security features of PHP
+- Utilize various built-in security features provided by PHP.

-- Gain practical experience in using security testing tools
+- Gain hands-on experience with security testing tools.

 Audience